harritvanbeek/FivemRp/README.md

 # gangLifeRp
-> You can find here all oure rules
-> to play in ganglife!
+> You can find here all oure rules to play in ganglife!

+## Discord Rules
+## City Rules